 Inspect the Roof

 It’s beneficial to inspect your roof at least once or twice a year, and fall is a great time to do it because it will ensure that your roof is prepared for the cold temperatures, snow, and ice that winter may bring.
 Begin by inspecting your roof from top to bottom, using binoculars and a ladder if needed.
 Be on the lookout for shingles that are missing, loose, or damaged, and also check for damage to metal flashing around vents and chimneys.
+If there is any damage, it may be time for a total roof replacement.

 Keep in mind that while a visual inspection of your roof can reveal some obvious external damage, it’s probably in your best interest to have a professional do a comprehensive inspection.